JCSDA/jedi-docs/docs/cloud/cluster.rst

 Here :code:`<job-name>` is the name you wish to give to your job, :code:`<email-address>` is your email address (you'll get an email when it run), :code:`<jedi-build-bin>` is the directory where you built your jedi bundle, and :code:`<run-dir>` is your desired run directory - often the same directory where the batch script is located.

+The script begins with several slurm directives that specify the number of nodes, tasks, and other options for :code:`sbatch`.
+These may alternatively be specified on the command line.
+There are many more options available; for a full list see the `sbatch man page <https://slurm.schedmd.com/sbatch.html>`_.

 Note that this is just an example.
 For it to work, you would need to ensure that all the proper configuration and input files are accessible from the run directory.

 This example calls for 216 MPI tasks.
 If you are using the (default) c5.18xlarge nodes, then there are 36 compute cores per node.
 So, since there is one cpu per mpi task (:code:`cpus-per-task=1`), this will require 6 compute nodes (i.e. 6 EC2 instances).